-Although it is not required, requests for accommodation or modification should be made in writing.
+Although it is not required, request for accommodation or modification should be made in writing.

 - Indicate that you qualify as a person with a disability.
-It is not necessary to reveal the nature or severity of your disability unless you feel comfortable in doing so. - State where you live and who is responsible for the building. - Describe how this policy or barrier interferes with your needs, rights, or enjoyment of your housing. - In clear and concise language, describe the change you are seeking in the policy, rule, or barrier. - Ask for a written response by a date certain. - Sign and date the request.
-Remember to keep a copy of your request for your files.
-If the request is denied, contact an advocate to determine if your rights have been violated.
+It is not necessary to reveal the nature or severity of your disability unless you feel comfortable in doing so. - State where you live and who is responsible for the building. - Describe how this policy or barrier interferes with your needs, rights, or enjoyment of your housing. - In clear and concise language, describe the change you are seeking in the policy, rule, or barrier. - Ask for a written response within a certain amount of time. - Sign and date the request.
+Remember to keep a copy of your request for your files. - If the request is denied, contact an advocate to determine if your rights have been violated.